Assets under management (AUM): $242.48M (in US$ millions) - See other performance data below

 - Labor Relations: Combination of Positive and Restricted/Exclusionary Strategies - The Fund seeks companies that have positive relations with union representatives or initiatives encouraging employee participation, The Fund avoids companies that have a history of violating fair labor standards and freedom of association

-- Sudan: Restricted/Exclusionary Investment - The Fund avoids companies that have significant, direct operations in the Sudan,
+- Conflict Risk: Restricted/Exclusionary Investment - The Fund avoids companies that have significant, direct operations in the Sudan,

 - Board Issues: Combination of Positive and Restricted/Exclusionary Strategies - The Fund seeks companies that allow shareholders to influence strategic decision-making, exhibit Board diversity and independence and align their interests to enhance shareholder value.
 The Fund avoids companies that currently engage in egregious activities that compromise shareholder value such as extortion, bribery, securities fraud and corruption.